bikashthapa01/onlinetest/README.md

 # Goals

-1. Authentication for User (With Usn) (done..)
+1. Authentication for User (With Usn) (Completed)
-2. Authorization level for User ( Admin | Modrator | User )
+2. Authorization level for User ( Admin | Modrator | User )  (completed)
-3. Multiple Choice Questions ( Added my Admin or Mod )
+3. Multiple Choice Questions ( Added by Admin or Mod )
 4. Ranking among Students based on Marks
-.... other features are coming soon..
+5. Answer with Explanations
+6.
+7.
+8.

 # Wanna Help us Develop this Project ?
 -Follow these steps to setup Django into your system